A practical model-based segmentation approach for improved activation detection in single-subject functional Magnetic Resonance Imaging studies: Methodological Development

 \subsubsection{Initialization}

 The EM algorithm only guarantees convergence to a local maximum with the initializing parameter values greatly influencing the converged ML estimates~\citep{maitra09a}.
 The need for effective initialization becomes more acute with increasing dimensionality and $K$~\citep{maitraandmelnykov10}.
 Therefore, the choice of initial values is an important determinant in EM's performance.
 In order to increase the possibility of convergence to a global maximum, we modify the {\it Rnd-EM} approach of~\citet{maitra09a} to initialize $\bTheta^{(0)}$ in the presence of constraints.
-The choice of the random initializing seeds needs care so the exact specifics detailed in Section~\ref{sec:init}.
+Exact specifics on the choice of the random initializing seeds are in Appendix~\ref{sec:init}.